 ECV Lives On

 With it origins long ago in Doddridge County, E Clampus Vitus remains an active national fraternal organization, mostly in the western states, with an agenda of humanitarianism and the promotion of local history.
 Despite its serious mission, ECV’s members universally display the humor and unpretentiousness for which its founder was known.
 Returning to their roots, ECV chapters have dedicated two monuments to Ephraim Bee’s memory in Doddridge County.
-One is located along the North Bend Rail Trail behind the football field in West Union, and the other is in front of Stoney Bee’s Sporting Goods store on Sunnyside Road.
+One is located along the North Bend Rail Trail behind the gone-but-not-forgotten football field in West Union, and the other is in front of Stoney Bee’s Sporting Goods store on Sunnyside Road.
 (Stoney is the great-great-grandson of Ephraim Bee.)
-Many "Clampers" from across the country have purchased memorial bricks for the new sidewalk outside of Porter’s Grinds & Finds on Main Street in West Union.
+Many "Clampers" from across the country have purchased memorial bricks for the sidewalk outside of the old Porter’s Grinds & Finds on Main Street in West Union.

 Ephraim Bee, through hard work, shrewd business decisions and sheer determination, rose from humble beginnings to become a very prominent, influential and wealthy man.
 In 1870 his real and personal property was valued at almost $80,000, equivalent to about $1,400,000 today.
 His legacy as a larger-than-life historical figure not only lives on, it continues to grow.
 What would Ephraim himself think of all this?
 Most likely, he’d think it was a pretty good joke.